 After an hour, this man pulled over in his truck.
 At first, I figured he was the owner of the motel, but he wasn't.
 This is Wid.

 Wid is a hay farmer in Rising Star.
 His wife was tracking my daily progress on

-my Facebook page, and he was a mutual friend of David Bridges in Comanche.
+my Facebook page, and he is a mutual friend of David Bridges in Comanche.

-Wid is near my age and an avid runner.
-He also does some cycling.
+Wid is near my age and an avid runner who also does some cycling.
 He said my route would pass his hay farm on Highway 36 and asked if he could ride with me.

 Of course, I said yes. :)